microconfig/microconfig/README.md

 If Microconfig can't resolve a template placeholder, Microconfig logs a warning and leaves the template text unresolved.

 As we saw in the above text the order and payment services include the `application.name` property from service-discovery-client.
-During the config build Microconfig will replace `${application.name}` inside logback.xml with service's property value and copy the resulting file 'logback.xml' to the relevant folder for each service.
+During the config build Microconfig will replace `${application.name}` inside logback.xml with the service's property value and copy the resulting file 'logback.xml' to the relevant folder for each service.

 If you want to declare a property for a template only and don't want this property to be included into the result config file you can use `#var` keyword.